VBenny42/vbenny42.github.io/_posts/2024-12-05-advent-of-code-day5.md

 ```

 For the first paragraph, each line corresponds to an ordering rule such that
-the first number must always be before the secong number in a sequence.
+the first number must always be before the second number in a sequence.
 For example `47|53` means that `47` must come before `53` in the sequence.
 This doesn't necessarily mean that `47` must be directly before `53`, but it
 must be before it in the sequence.